 Daycare Center or Home Creche

-Starting a home creche or daycare center, requires a small start-up investment in terms of purchasing games, books and toys.
+Starting a home creche or daycare centre requires a small start-up investment in terms of purchasing games, books and toys.
 Creating awareness includes word of mouth awareness, but it helps to advertise in a local publication.

-Setting up a daycare center at home also includes naming the operation, taking safety precautions like netting the balcony, keeping electrical appliances out of reach.
+Setting up a daycare centre at home also includes naming the operation, taking safety precautions like netting the balcony, keeping electrical appliances out of reach.
 A value addition could be having a doctor on call or offering on yearly medical checkups.

 To further secure the safety net, set a limit for the age group of kids joining the day-care.
 Create a manual outlining all the rules and operational policies, such as fees, payment terms, pick up and drop off policies, allergy and illness policies, vaccines, meal planning, holidays and vacation planning.

 As time passes and the number of children starts growing along with reputation, more rules, policies can be framed as and when required.

 An excellent choice of career, which needs no start-up capital, is to start a cooking class.
 If you love cooking a variety of cuisines, you can easily convert this interest into a profitable venture.